Lubor Cukr, stage director

 Lubor Cukr

 Lubor Cukr, stage director, was born in Prague in 1974.
 From an early age he experienced acting and dancing, and after a few seasons at the Black Light Theatre of Prague, IMAGE, he started to sing and dance in several musicals.
 He performed in Andrew Lloyd Webber’s Jesus Christ Superstar from 1994 to 1998, and joined in 1999 the first Czech production of Evita.
-Still active today in this field, Lubor Cukr currently prepares as director a new production of the famous Czech musical Vratislav Blažeks Dáma na kolejích for the J.K.Tyla Theatre in Pilsner, with Pavel Kantořík as musical director.
+Still active today in this field, Lubor Cukr staged in 2009 a new production of Czech classical musical of Vratislav Blažek’s Dáma na kolejích for the Theatre J.K.Tyla in Pilsner, with Pavel Kantořík as musical director.

 His interest for musical theatre broadened in 1999 when Lubor Cukr started a collaboration as production assistant with the festival Opera Praha Open Air; there, he assisted Martin Otava for productions of Mozart’s Die Zauberflöte, Rossini’s Il Barbiere di Siviglia and Verdi’s La Traviata and Rigoletto in the courtyard of the Lichtenstein Palace.
 In 2006 Lubor Cukr assisted Karel Drgáč for his new production of Don Giovanni for the open air festival in Gars am Kamp in Austria and in 2008, for another open air festival, the Opera week in Kutná Hora, he staged a new production of Puccini’s Tosca, conducted by František Drs.

-In 1999, Lubor Cukr also joined Státní opera Praha as assistant stage director in residence, under the direction of Daniel Dvořák and Jiří Nekvasil.
+In 1999, Lubor Cukr also joined Státní opera Praha as assistant stage director in residence.
 Since then, Lubor Cukr has been working with international stage directors such as David Pountney, Heinz Lukas-Kinderman, Arnaud Bernard, Yoshi Oida, Philippe Godefroid, Roman Hovenbitzer, but also with renowned Czech stage directors like Jozef Bednárik, Zdeněk Troška or Cabani.
 The numerous performances presented yearly by this opera house established his knowledge of the grand repertoire.
-For many shows he was in charge of maintaining the quality of the staging and it is as associate stage director that Lubor Cukr recently revived Dominik Neuner’s 1992 successful production of Verdi’s Otello.
+In 2009 Lubor Cukr revived Dominik Neuner’s 1992 successful production of Verdi’s Otello under musical direction of Heiko Mathias Förster.
+In 2011 he has staged also for State opera Prague a new production of Verdi’s Il trovatore with Jan Latham-Koenig as musical director.

-During his artistic residency, Lubor Cukr also began to develop his own staging style by directing concert performances for special appearance of the Státní Opera Praha Company in Germany, Italy and Turkey.
-He made his debut as stage director in 2002, for the company Dĕtská Opera Praha, with the world premiere of Hry, a children opera by Jan F. Fischer, conducted by Robert Jindra at the Kolowrat theatre of Prague.
-In 2005, for the same company, Lubor Cukr presented Britten’s The Little Sweep, with his own translation into Czech of the libretto.
+During his artistic residency, Lubor Cukr also began to develop his own staging style by directing concert performances for special appearance of the Státní Opera Praha Company in Germany, Italy, Turkey and Japan.
+He made his débuts as stage director in 2002, for the company Dĕtská Opera Praha (Children opera Prague), with the world premiere of Hry, a children opera by Jan F. Fischer, conducted by Robert Jindra at the Kolowrat theatre of Prague.
+In 2005, for the same company, Lubor Cukr presented Britten’s The Little Sweep.
+In 2011 he staged a complete version of Britten’s piece Let’s make an opera! – The Little Sweep for National Moravian-Silesian Theatre Ostrava with his own translation of the libretto in Czech.
+His frequent collaboration with kids and students brought Lubor Cukr to a great opportunity to teach on private Musical Academy of Prague by Pavla Zumrová.

 In 1999-2002, Lubor Cukr took an active part in a cycle presented by Státní opera Praha and representing French opera’s evolution of the last centuries: Meyerbeer’s Robert le Diable staged by Gilbert Blin and conducted by Vincent Monteil inaugurated the cycle, followed by Ariane et Barbe-bleue by Dukas, staged by Paul-Émile Fourny.
-For the world premiere of Laurent Petitgirard’s Joseph Merrick dit Elephant man, Lubor Cukr also assisted Daniel Mesguich.
+For the world premiere of Laurent Petitgirard’s Joseph Merrick dit Elephant man, Lubor Cukr assisted Daniel Mesguich.
 He was called by Opéra de Nice for Ariadne auf Naxos by Richard Strauss, in the production of Jean-Claude Riber in 2004.
-For the same house, with Marco Guadarini as musical director, Lubor Cukr also worked with Olivier Bénézech on Mozart’s Idomeneo in 2004 and on Debussy’s Pelléas et Mélisande in 2005, this production being presented also in Opéra de Toulon in 2007.
+For the same house, with Marco Guadarini as musical director, Lubor Cukr also worked with Olivier Bénézech on Mozart’s Idomeneo in 2004 and on Debussy’s Pelléas et Mélisande in 2005, this production being presented also in Opéra de Toulon in 2007 with Jean-Luc Tingaud as musical director.

 Since 2001, Lubor Cukr regularly works with Gilbert Blin.
 He assisted him for the staging of Vivaldi’s Orlando furioso presented at the Státní Opera Praha in 2001; this project raised Lubor Cukr’s interest for the music of the eighteenth century.
-At the occasion of the modern premiere of Rosmira fedele, by the same composer, was given at the Opéra de Nice in March 2003, Lubor Cukr joined Académie Desprez, Association Française pour le Rayonnement du Théâtre du Château de Drottningholm.
+At the occasion of the modern premiere of Rosmira fedele, by the same composer, given at the Opéra de Nice in March 2003, Lubor Cukr joined Académie Desprez, Association Française pour le Rayonnement du Théâtre du Château de Drottningholm.
 With the Groupe de Recherche of Académie Desprez, Lubor Cukr started researches about baroque gestures.
-In 2007, he assisted Gilbert Blin for the production of Händel’s Teseo at Opéra de Nice.
+In 2007, he assisted Gilbert Blin for the production of Haendel’s Teseo at Opéra de Nice.
 This collaboration kept on with Scarlatti’s La Giuditta for the Ensemble Baroque de Nice, conducted by Gilbert Bezzina, which opening performances were given in March 2008 in Nice.
 This successful show toured in 2009 in several festivals such as Festival de Musique sacrée de Marseille, Concerts à La Chabotterie and Festival de La Chaise-Dieu.
+Currently he prepares with ACADÉMIE DESPREZ a new production of Scarlatti’s Il Tigrane in collaboration with Ensemble Baroque de Nice and Opéra de Nice.

 In 2006, Lubor Cukr started his Mozart cycle.
 In the frame of the celebration of the 250th anniversary of Wolfgang Amadeus Mozart a new production of Mozart’s Don Giovanni was initiated by the company Opera MozART.
 With artistic director Jiří Kotouč, Lubor Cukr staged a historical reconstruction in the Estates theatre in Prague, where the piece was created in 1787.
 This successful production was performed three consecutive seasons.
 In 2008, Opéra de Nice asked him to direct a new production of Le Nozze di Figaro, conducted by Sergio Monterisi.
-The cycle keeps on with a new historically informed production of La clemenza di Tito, under the musical direction of Damiano Binetti, planned for the Silesian theatre of Opava in 2010.
+The cycle kept on with a new historically informed production of La clemenza di Tito, presented in Silesian theatre of Opava in 2010.

 Contact Send a message to Lubor Cukr En français Lubor Cukr - en français Print Printable version